victorchen796/chess-app/README.md

 Chess is a 2-player chess app for Android written in Java implementing the [MVC software design pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

-It implements all standard rules for chess and additionally allows the user to undo the most recent move, generate a random legal move, and view a game right after completion
+It implements all standard rules for chess and additionally allows the user to undo the most recent move, generate a random legal move, and view a game right after completion.

 Parts of this project were based off code written for an assignment in CS213 at Rutgers University--New Brunswick.